Updated: Dec 25, 2022

 I am lucky to have had strong female influences all my life.
 Two, in particular, influenced my love of interior decorating and design.
 As a little girl, my aunt, a decorator, would take me with her when she worked with clients.
 I got to hear conversations on how groupings should be made, floorscapes designed, and other tidbits like, “Burn the candles ladies, they’re not that expensive…” My mother, an artistic magician, could make something out of nothing.
 I have watched her literally take two tiny sticks and a piece of string, lovingly paint them on a piece of paper, and throw in a dab of glitter, Boom, art!
 While both of them were using their creativity and imaginations differently, they both had the same purpose, to use their energy in making where they lived look and feel like home.

-Later still, during a brief stint in real estate, I discovered clients and other agents readily discussing the “feel of the place,” if it had “good energy,” and some asked if homes were "haunted."
-They would seek information on why people were moving and the history of the property to see if anything “bad” happened there.
+Later still, I discovered clients and realty agents readily discuss the “feel of the place,” and if a home has “good energy” when buying a new home.
+Some clients will ask if a home is "haunted."
+They will seek information on why people are moving and the history of the property to see if anything “bad” has happened there.
 These are people from all faiths and all different backgrounds most definitely aware that the energy in a space impacts us and what we are willing to live in.

 Now, having a better idea of energy and what it means to our well-being, I believe all of these things have to do with how the space in which we live and work is influenced by the energy from those within it.
 Much like we can feel the difference between the energy of a place of worship versus that of a gymnasium, there is most definitely a difference in the energy of our spaces and it’s up to us to balance and clear it.

 To do this, we first must clean it.